GianlucaGuarini/package-requirejs/README.md

  1. Output of the script - `requirejs-config.js` default
  2. Path to prepend to all the requirejs paths modules - `""` default
- 4. Flag to find the nested dependencies ( set it to `false` if your output file is a mess ) - `true` default
+ 4. Flag set to decide whether it must find the nested dependencies ( set it to `false` if your output file is a mess ) - `true` default
  3. Property in your package.json where the script can loop the dependencies installed - `"dependencies"` default

 ```bash